sagemath/sage-archive-2023-02-01/src/doc/en/developer/sagenb/patching.rst

    # make the patch files
    git format-patch -M -C master

+You may attach a short generated patch file to the `Sage Notebook mailing list`_ or better, open an issue at the `Sage Notebook github`_ site (see :ref:`git-development`) and cut and paste your patch in a comment there.
-Then, send the generated patch files to the `Sage Notebook mailing list`_ |emdash| where we will thank you warmly.
+In either case we will thank you warmly.

 In detail
 ---------